Registration and Scheduling

 Each semester the course schedule is available online prior to registration.
 Fall and summer registration typically begins in March.
 Spring registration typically begins in October.

 Registering for courses can be completed online in EMPOWER ME under the MY MERCY link available at the bottom of every page of the website.
 EMPOWER ME is the online student portal that enables students to access their academic and financial records.
 For questions concerning the online registration process, students may review EMPOWER ME instructions at https://mercycollege.edu/academics/student-records/empower-me-instructions.
-More detailed Information about course registration can be found at: https://mercycollege.edu/academics/student-records/registration-schedule.
+More detailed information about course registration can be found at: https://mercycollege.edu/academics/student-records/registration-schedule.

 Adding and Dropping a Course